lycheeverse/lychee/README.md

           and existing cookies will be updated.

       --default-extension <EXTENSION>
-          This is the default file extension that is applied to files without an extension.

-          This is useful for files without extensions or with unknown extensions.
+          Treat input sources without a recognised extension (or Content-Type header) as if they had the given extension.

-          The extension will be used to determine the file type for processing.
+          The extension will be used to determine the file format for link extraction.
+This is useful for stdin inputs, files without extensions, and files with unknown extensions.

           Examples:
             --default-extension md